drpvkalyan/wp-wizard-cloak/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Cloak, track, and manage your affiliate links.
+WP Wizard Cloak cloaks, tracks, and shortens your links.
+Turn long URLs into your-domain.com/link.

 == Description ==

 = Shorten your links.
-Turn a long URLs into http://your-domain.com/short-url  =
+Turn long URLs into your-domain.com/short-url.  =

-WP Wizard Cloak is an easy-to-use, all-in-one WordPress plugin that makes it extremely easy to change long links into pretty, trackable, and search engine friendly cloaked links.
+Here's how it works:

+1) Click on 'Create Link' in the WP Wizard Cloak section of WordPress admin panel.

+2) Enter a name for the link (for management purposes) and a 'slug' name for the URL (for example, www.your-domain.com/slug-name).

+3) Enter the destination URL for the cloaked link, i.e. www.some-external-url.com/some-page

+4) Click 'Save Link.'

+**After that, you can use the WP Wizard Cloak-powered cloaked link everywhere you would have used the original URL.**

+WP Wizard Cloak will track clicks on your links, providing a detailed summary and information on individual clicks like browser type, IP address, country code, and referring URL.

 = Features =

-Track your clicks for all time and trailing 24 hours.
-Export all click data to CSV.
+Generate click reports for any time period, and export all click data to CSV for further analysis.

-Track country code, IP, user agent, and referrer for all clicks.

 Automatically turn keywords on your site into links.
 Specify the keyword and it will be replaced in your Pages/Posts with a link.

 Send visitors in different countries to different destinations.
-Useful for affiliate marketers who want to promote country-specific offers. http://your-domain.com/4-hour-work-week can send German visitors to Amazon.de and US visitors to Amazon.com.
+Useful for affiliate marketers who want to promote country-specific offers. your-domain.com/4-hour-work-week can send German visitors to Amazon.de and US visitors to Amazon.com.

 Automatically match existing URLs on your site in your existing Pages/Posts.
-If you have links to whatever.com you can turn them all into links to yoursite.com/whatever.
+If you have links to whatever.com you can turn them all into links to your-domain.com/whatever.

 Support for sub IDs.

-Support for prefixed so you can have your-domain.com/prefix/yourlink
+Support for a prefix so you can have your-domain.com/prefix/your-link instead of your-domain.com/your-link

 == Changelog ==

 = 1.0 =
 * Initial release on WordPress.org.

+== Installation ==

+Either: -
+	* Upload the plugin from the Plugins page in WordPress
+	* Unzip wp-wizard-cloak.zip and upload the contents to /wp-content/plugins/, and then activate the plugin from the Plugins page in WordPress

+**For best results** enable Pretty Permalinks from the Settings -> Permalinks page in WordPress.
+This will make your links look like http://www.your-domain.com/your-link instead of http://www.your-domain.com/?cloaked=your-link